middyjs/middy/README.md

 - [middy-env](https://www.npmjs.com/package/middy-env): Fetch, validate and type cast environment variables
 - [sqs-json-body-parser](https://github.com/Eomm/sqs-json-body-parser): Parse the SQS body to JSON
 - [middy-lesslog](https://www.npmjs.com/package/middy-lesslog/v/legacy): Middleware for `lesslog`, a teeny-tiny and severless-ready logging utility
+- [middy-event-loop-tracer](https://github.com/serkan-ozal/middy-event-loop-tracer): Middleware for dumping active tasks with their stacktraces in the event queue just before AWS Lambda function timeouts.
+So you can understand what was going on in the function when timeout happens.
+- [middy-console-logger](https://github.com/serkan-ozal/middy-console-logger): Middleware for filtering logs printed over console logging methods.
+If the level of the console logging method is equal or bigger than configured level, the log is printed, Otherwise, it is ignored.
+- [middy-invocation](https://github.com/serkan-ozal/middy-invocation): Middleware for accessing current AWS Lambda invocation event and context from anywhere without need to passing event and context as arguments through your code.

 ## Middy's Influence
 - .Net port [Voxel.MiddyNet](https://github.com/VoxelGroup/Voxel.MiddyNet) [@vgaltes](https://twitter.com/vgaltes/status/1366371605337825284)